Application Timeline - 10 to 12 Months Before

 Identify 2 or 3 teachers or other people who know you well and ask them to write recommendation letters for you.
-Let them know what type of program to which you are applying, and give them sufficient time to prepare a good recommendation.
+Let them know to what type of program you are applying, and give them sufficient time to prepare a good recommendation.
 It will be helpful for your references to have a written summary of your academic (and other relevant) accomplishments over the past few years.

 For undergraduate applicants, your best references are teachers or counselors who know your academic performance and achievements.
 Family friends, religious counselors and others should be pursued only if they know you very well and can provide unique or significant information that is relevant to your academic goals and promise.